Cr-Fish/RUDP/README.md

 In this folder you'll find the sample receiver, code for computing and validating checksums, as well as example sender code.

-Quick!
 What do I have to write?
 ===============================
 Sender.py is the file in which you will implement your reliable sender.
 Sender.py provides all the scaffolding you need to handle the